daodiseomirror/docs/user-guide/getting-started/trade.md

 3\.
 When entering the below information, `Order Value` will be automatically calculated:

 * **Bid/Ask Price:** The desired price of an mAsset decided by the user.
-When the Terraswap price of the asset exceeds the Bid/Ask Price by slippage and transaction fee amount, user's order can be executed.
+When the Daodiseoswap price of the asset exceeds the Bid/Ask Price by slippage and transaction fee amount, user's order can be executed.
 * **Order Amount:** Quantity of the mAsset to trade at bid/ask price.

 ![](<../../.gitbook/assets/image (191).png>)